 If for any reason we do combine non-personal information with personal information the combined information will be treated as personal information for as long as it remains combined and as such be applicable to the terms describing our handling of personal information

 EBI will make appropriate contact with you to provide the agreed services.
 EBI will not contact you for marketing purposes by post, email, phone or text message unless you have given your prior consent.
-You can change your marketing preference at any time by contacting enquiries [at] ebip.co.uk.
+You can change your marketing preference at any time by contacting email@example.com.

 What is the legal basis for holding the data?

-Contractual - The client requires use of EBI’s resources and financial planning tools having created their own account via EBI’s website and confirmed agreement to EBI’s terms.
-EBI provides a Turnkey Asset Management Programme as detailed in the licence agreement.
+Contractual - The client requires use of EBI’s resources and financial planning tools having created their own account via EBI’s website and confirmed agreement to EBI’s terms and conditions.
+EBI provides a Turnkey Asset Management Program as detailed in the Terms and Conditions.

 How is data stored and how is this protected?

 Data is stored on-site on servers we own.
 Access to these servers is physically restricted by a locked door.
 Data on these servers is available to workstations in our office, as well as to employees working outside of our office via an encrypted VPN tunnel.
 This data is only shared to authenticated users of our network domain.

-Most data only passes through a workstation as it is being used and is never directly stored on the machines being used by our staff, however some work is saved locally for various reasons.
+Most data is only passed through a workstation as it is being used, and is never directly stored on the machines being used by our staff, however some work is saved locally for various reasons.
 Because of this all workstations (on-site and remote) are protected by domain credentials known only to our employees.
 All workstations are protected by Microsoft anti-virus software.
 We also employ a staff policy of locking workstations upon leaving them unattended.

-Our on-site servers use backup services provided by Ceejay Software Limited, see https://ceejay.com/gdpr-and-data-security/ for their GDPR and data security statement.
+Our on-site servers use backup services provided by Ceejay Software Limited.
+We also have an additional server for Turnkey App data.